pallavghoshal/Financial-Risk-Detection/README.md

 pip install -r requirements.txt
 Run the analysis scripts or notebooks in the code/ or notebooks/ directory.

-3. Results
+3. Results:

 Summarize the key findings and insights gained from the analysis.
 Provide visualizations and explanations.

-4. Future Work
+4. Future Work:

 Outline potential future work or improvements that can be made to enhance the risk detection model.

 ### Contributors